KENYA WATER

 Mwache Dam Project Transitioned to Ministry of Water and Sanitation

-In June 2025, the Mwache Multi-Purpose Dam Project was officially transitioned from the State Department for Irrigation to the Ministry of Water and Sanitation, under the leadership of Principal Secretary Eng.
+The Mwache Multi-Purpose Dam Project was officially transitioned from the State Department for Irrigation to the Ministry of Water and Sanitation, under the leadership of Principal Secretary Eng.
 Julius Korir, CBS, and Water Secretary Eng.
 Samwel Alima.

 This transition aims to enhance coordination, strengthen oversight, and align the project with national water sector priorities.
 This move marks a major milestone in accelerating project implementation and amplifying its impact on water security, climate resilience, and socio-economic development across the coastal region.